FaridAF276/smartbuilding/README.md

 After creating you repository and cloned the project you first need write the "config.ini" file.
 The file looks like this.
 >Image de config.ini

-Here you adapt the directory to the file name that you choose for example, the default directory is /html/pages/chambre.php, meaning that my .php is in my localhost in the 'html' file.
+After each variable you need to adapt every pages directory relative to your www file (for wamp or xamp).
+In this case the default value is /html/pages/chambre.php for example, meaning the projet is in www folder inside html subfolder

 After you have modified this the application should run.